-To learn more about the specific impacts Philadelphia may see due to climate change, check out these two reports from the Philadelphia Office of Sustainability:
+To learn more about the specific impacts Philadelphia may see due to climate change, check out these reports from the Philadelphia Office of Sustainability:

 How will rising sea levels affect Philadelphia?

 Philadelphia is not as close to the Atlantic Ocean as other Northeastern US cities such as New York and Boston.
 However, the Schuylkill River below Fairmount Dam and the Delaware River along the Philadelphia border are tidal.
-Increasing sea level in the Atlantic Ocean is likely to increase sea level in the Delaware Bay and ultimately increase the elevations of high tide and low tide in the tidal Schuylkill River and the Delaware River that borders Philadelphia.
+Increasing sea level in the Atlantic Ocean will increase sea level in the Delaware Bay and ultimately increase the elevations of high tide and low tide in the tidal Schuylkill River and the Delaware River that borders Philadelphia.

 How may anticipated climate change impacts affect the drinking water, wastewater, and stormwater services provided by the Philadelphia Water Department?

 Philadelphia Water Department (PWD) provides clean, safe drinking water, wastewater treatment, and stormwater management to all residents and businesses within Philadelphia County.
 All of the services PWD provides have the potential to be impacted by climate change in one or more ways.
 Specific examples of these impacts can be found in our Statement on Climate Change, in our FAQ document and in the “Climate Change Impacts on PWD Systems” section above.

 How is PWD planning for climate change impacts?